EfratShimron/CORE-PI-toolbox/README.md

    In all these demos CORE-PI was impelmented with wavelet 'db2'.

-II. **Analyltical brain phantom demos** in which CORE-PI was implemented using **different wavelet types**:
+2. **Analyltical brain phantom demos** in which CORE-PI was implemented using **different wavelet types**:
     - haar
     - coif1
     - sym4.

-III. **In-vivo 7t brain scans demos** - data was retrospectivly subsampled with R=4 (using periodic subsampling),
-     and CORE-PI was impelmented with wavelet 'db2'.
+3. **In-vivo 7t brain scans demos** - data was retrospectivly subsampled with R=4 (using periodic subsampling), and CORE-PI was impelmented with wavelet 'db2'.

 ## Analaytical Brain Phantom demos - different subsampling schemes

-Results for examples in group I:
+Results for examples in group 1:

 ![examples with different subsampling schemes](https://github.com/EfratShimron/CORE-PI-toolbox/blob/master/README_figures/phantom_examples.png)